ivpcode/lksexplorer/README.md

 Enjoi 🙂 and feel free to send me comments and bugs signalations.

 # To do list
-* [ ] Chain explorer:
 * [ ] handling naming (via record TXT in DNS??): the holder of the public address and domain does:
      * [ ] creates a message that contains the domain (complete with subdomain), signs it with his private key so that the signature can be verified.
      * [ ] Puts signature hash in a DNS TXT record for his domain.
      * [ ] Performs a specific domain-to-address declaration call that allows the server to verify the signature and the TXT record and save the association in the internal database.
      * [ ] If the operation is successful, the server stores the pubaddr association with the domain and returns it in the insight queries
 * [ ] create a logic that captures the subdomain and if it finds a match in the db of the names-addr it shows the transactions